SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/delegated-auth.md

 |
 | In the login form, the new button "Log in with SAML" allows users to connect with their SAML account.

+### SAML and reverse proxy configuration
+When using SAML, make sure your reverse proxy is properly configured.
+See [Operating the Server](/setup/operate-server/) for more information.

 ## LDAP Authentication
 You can configure SonarQube authentication and authorization to an LDAP server (including LDAP Service of Active Directory) by configuring the correct values in _$SONARQUBE-HOME/conf/sonar.properties_.